Mount of Beatitudes - Jesus Most Famous Teaching

 When He said, “A new covenant,” He has made the first obsolete.
 But whatever is becoming obsolete and growing old is ready to disappear.
 Hebrews 8:13

-The key word to understand this often confusing statement is the word ‘plero’o, which is translated ‘fulfill’ in verse 17.
+The key word to understand this often-confusing statement is the word ‘plero’o, which is often translated ‘fulfill’ in verse 17.
+According to the Dictionary of Biblical Languages with Semantic Domains, in Matthew 5:17,

-Jesus tells the audience that the Hebrew Scriptures:
+Jesus tells the audience (and us) that the Hebrew Scriptures:

 1) Have permanent validity to everyone in the Kingdom of God; and